publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 [Pub.
 L. 97–248, title I, § 133(c)][/us/pl/97/248/s133/c], Sept.
 3, 1982, [96 Stat.
 374][/us/stat/96/374], provided that:

-> “No provision of law limiting Federal financial participation with respect to erroneous payments made by States under a State plan approved under title XIX of the Social Security Act \[this subchapter\] (including any provision contained in, or incorporated by reference into, any appropriation Act or resolution making continuing appropriations), other than the limitations contained in section 1903 of such Act \[this section\], shall be effective with respect to payments to States under such section 1903 for quarters beginning on or after October 1, 1982, unless such provision of law is enacted after the date of the date of the enactment of this Act \[Sept.
+> “No provision of law limiting Federal financial participation with respect to erroneous payments made by States under a State plan approved under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] (including any provision contained in, or incorporated by reference into, any appropriation Act or resolution making continuing appropriations), other than the limitations contained in section 1903 of such Act \[[42 U.S.C.
+1396b][/us/usc/t42/s1396b]\], shall be effective with respect to payments to States under such section 1903 for quarters beginning on or after October 1, 1982, unless such provision of law is enacted after the date of the date of the enactment of this Act \[Sept.
 3, 1982\] and expressly provides that such limitation is in addition to or in lieu of the limitations contained in section 1903 of the Social Security Act.”

  __Medicaid Payments for Indian Health Service Facilities To Be Paid Entirely by Federal Funds; Exclusion of Payments to States in Computation of Target Amount of Federal Medicaid Expenditures__

 [Pub.
 L. 97–92][/us/pl/97/92], §§ 102, 118, Dec.
 15, 1981, [95 Stat.
 1193][/us/stat/95/1193], 1197, as amended by [Pub.
 L. 97–161][/us/pl/97/161], Mar.
 31, 1982, [96 Stat.
 22][/us/stat/96/22], provided, for the period Dec.
 15, 1981, to not later than Sept.
 30, 1982, that:

-> “Notwithstanding section 1903(s) of the Social Security Act \[subsec. (s) of this section\], all medicaid payments to the States for Indian health service facilities as defined by section 1911 of the Social Security Act \[[section 1396j of this title][/us/usc/t42/s1396j]\] shall be paid entirely by Federal funds, and notwithstanding section 1903(t) of the Social Security Act \[subsec. (t) of this section\], all medicaid payments to the States for Indian health service facilities shall not be included in the computation of the target amount of Federal medicaid expenditures.”
+> “Notwithstanding section 1903(s) of the Social Security Act \[[42 U.S.C.
+1396b(s)][/us/usc/t42/s1396b/s]\], all medicaid payments to the States for Indian health service facilities as defined by section 1911 of the Social Security Act \[[42 U.S.C.
+1396j][/us/usc/t42/s1396j]\] shall be paid entirely by Federal funds, and notwithstanding section 1903(t) of the Social Security Act \[[42 U.S.C.
+1396b(t)][/us/usc/t42/s1396b/t]\], all medicaid payments to the States for Indian health service facilities shall not be included in the computation of the target amount of Federal medicaid expenditures.”

  __Promulgation of Regulations for Implementation of Amendments by__  __[__  __Section 17 of Pub.
 L. 95–142__  __][/us/pl/95/142/s17]__

     [Pub.
 L. 95–142, § 17(e)(2)][/us/pl/95/142/s17/e/2], Oct.
 25, 1977, [91 Stat.
-1202][/us/stat/91/1202], required Secretary of Health, Education, and Welfare to establish regulations, not later than 90 days after Oct.
+1202][/us/stat/91/1202], required Secretary of Health, Education, and Welfare \[now Health and Human Services\] to establish regulations, not later than 90 days after Oct.
 25, 1977, to carry out amendments made by section 17 (amending sections 1395b–1 and 1396b of this title).
 See [section 1302 of this title][/us/usc/t42/s1302].

  __Deferral of Implementation of Decreases in Matching Funds__

 [Pub.
 L. 95–59, § 6][/us/pl/95/59/s6], June 30, 1977, [91 Stat.
 255][/us/stat/91/255], provided that:

-> “Notwithstanding the provisions of subsection (g) of section 1903 of the Social Security Act \[subsec. (g) of this section\], the amount payable to any State for the calendar quarters during the period commencing April 1, 1977, and ending September 30, 1977, on account of expenditures made under a State plan approved under title XIX of such Act \[this subchapter\], shall not be decreased by reason of the application of the provisions of such subsection with respect to any period for which such State plan was in operation prior to April 1, 1977.”
+> “Notwithstanding the provisions of subsection (g) of section 1903 of the Social Security Act \[[42 U.S.C.
+1396b(g)][/us/usc/t42/s1396b/g]\], the amount payable to any State for the calendar quarters during the period commencing April 1, 1977, and ending September 30, 1977, on account of expenditures made under a State plan approved under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], shall not be decreased by reason of the application of the provisions of such subsection with respect to any period for which such State plan was in operation prior to April 1, 1977.”

  __Comprehensive Care and Services for Eligible Individuals by__  __July 1, 1977__  __; Requirement Inapplicable for Any Period Prior to__  __July 1, 1971__  __; Regulations; Advice to States__